 Grant Application Schedule

 Grant applications close at 4 pm Finnish time (EET) on the last day of the application period.
-The grant decisions are announced by email about a week before the end of the January round of applications.
+The grant decisions are announced by email about a week before the end of the January round of applications in the first week of February.

-Grant-funded work may begin no sooner than February or no later than within one year from it.
+Grant-funded work may begin no sooner than February.
 An expenditure grant may only be used for expenses dated from February onwards.

 Eligible applicants include all Finnish nationals and people and organisations residing or working in Finland.
 Others are eligible as well, provided their application demonstrates clear, strong ties to Finland or Finnish culture.